tenon-io/multimedia-access-reqs-addendum/media-access-requirements-addendum.md

 * "Media" means any content which features video-only, audio-only, or video and audio together.
 * "Vendor" means the supplier with whom we have made a purchase for deliverables which include media.
 * "Customer" means [COMPANY NAME] including any and all sub-organizations [COMPANY NAME]
-* "Deliverable" means any media produced as a result of a project that is intended to be delivered to the customer .
+* "Deliverable" means any media produced as a result of a project that is intended to be delivered to the customer.
 * "Captions" means text displayed on screen when video or audio-video media is playing, intended to provide interpretive or additional information.
 * "Subtitles" means captions used to translate the content in another language.
 Subtitles are not generally direct translation of captions as they do not include actions, sounds, etc.
 * "Transcript" means a written version of the audio portion of Media.